 of more than a decade in age from similar fates.

-1. It is likely that McIver at the same time imported peloursin and béclan, the other varieties sometimes planted in California vineyards that have been historically known as petite sirah.
+1. It is likely that McIver at the same time imported peloursin and béclan, the other varieties sometimes planted in California vineyards that have been historically also identified as petite sirah.

 Winemaker Dennis Fife has an article on the Fife

 Winery site with much more detail about the identification

 of this grape and its history in California: "What